 The Story Behind the Siege: Alex Johnson’s Decade-Long Battle With the Swarm

 Alex Johnson first tried The Swarm at age 21 in 2011.
 In March of 2021, 10 years later, she came back, ready.
-We present this essay on April 3, the day she turns 32, having given herself a birthday present.
+We first published this essay on April 3, the day she turned 32, having given herself a birthday present.

 The first time I hiked up to The Swarm was February 10, 2011.
 I had absolutely no knowledge of the boulder and zero expectations.
 I didn’t even know what it looked like.
 I was on a lengthy solo trip to the bouldering mecca of Bishop, California, and went out climbing that day with Kilian Fischhuber, Nalle Hukkataival, and Anna Stohr.
 The boys were raring to go on what they referred to as a legendary crimp line, and I figured I was pretty good at crimps.
 Why not tag along?

 Walking up to the Secrets of the Beehive area for the first time took my breath away.
 A massive boulder perched at the edge of the world, hardly dwarfed by the snow-capped peaks of Humphreys, Basin, and Tom beyond.
 A single line of miniscule crimps, edges as thin and sharp as broken glass, perfectly spaced for long pulls, trended up and right on an otherwise blank overhanging face, and ended with a competition-style glory jug.
 The footholds were tiny, hardly identifiable, and the texture of marble.
 A perfectly sequential set of holds—and only one way up.
 Just barely enough usable surface existed for a climb to be possible.
 It was one of the most beautiful, impressive lines I’d ever seen.
 Although I considered it to be out of my league, something ignited within me, and my long, tumultuous relationship with The Swarm began.

 From then on that climb stayed in my mind, there no matter where I was or what I was doing.